Gentle Introduction to Feature Scaling

 Many machine learning algorithms can benefit from feature scaling.
 Here are some of the cases when scaling can help:

 algorithms that make use of distance metrics will be heavily skewed by the magnitude of the features.
-For instance, the k-nearest neighbour algorithm utilises Euclidean distance, and whether a feature value is in grams (5000 grams) or in kilograms (5 kg) will largely dictate the distance.
+For instance, the k-nearest neighbor algorithm utilises Euclidean distance, and whether a feature value is in grams (5000 grams) or in kilograms (5 kg) will dictate the distance.

 algorithms that compute variance.
-For instance, principle component analysis selects features with the highest variance, and hence, features with higher order of magnitude will always be erroneously selected.
+For instance, principle component analysis preserves more information from features with the highest variance, and hence, features with higher order of magnitude will always be erroneously selected.

 Scaling techniques